Ada-Developers-Academy/core-unit-3/react-components/hello-world.md

 - `reportWebVitals.js`
 - `setupTests.js`

-There are two files that are the most important to understand when developing React for the first time:
+There are two files that are the most important to understand when developing with React for the first time:

 1. `src/index.js`
 1. `src/App.js`